NICMx/FORT-validator/docs/usage.md

 This is intended to prevent malicious RPKI repositories from stagnating Fort.

 As of 2021-10-05, the largest legitimate file in the repositories is an RRDP snapshot that weights ~150 megabytes.
+(But will double in size during key rollover.)

+This configuration value is _transient_.
+It is expected that the IETF will eventually standardize a more versatile means to prevent unbounded file transfers.
+In particular, because RRDP snapshots tend to grow over time, `--http.max-file-size`'s default value will likely eventually be exceeded by legitimate files.

+Watch out for the following warning in the operation logs:

+	File size exceeds 50% of the configured limit

 ### `--http.ca-path`